 Use only batteries supplied with the flow computer or sold by Emerson Energy and Transportation Solutions as spare parts for this flow computer.
-If you substitute a battery you obtain elsewhere you will void your certification unless it is the identical part from the same manufacturer as that supplied with the flow computer from Emerson.
+If you substitute a battery you obtain elsewhere you void your certification unless it is the identical part from the same manufacturer as that supplied with the flow computer from Emerson.

-Table 1-2.
+Table 1-3.
 Power Options

 Option Usage

 External DC Power Supply 5.7 Vdc to 30 Vdc external supply (Max power at 10 watts)

 Lead Acid Battery Pack • 6.0 Vdc

 ■ 4.5Ah

 Not suitable with ATEX or IECEx applications

 Can be optionally charged by a 6-watt solar panel

-Lithium Battery Pack ■ 10 Vdc

-41 Ah (approximate)

-Not suitable with ATEX or IECEx applications

-Required when using autonomous measurement

-mode

-In autonomous measurement mode allows operation for

-one year

-1.7 Communications
+1.8.
+Communications

-The flow computer includes three serial communication ports.
+The flow computer includes three serial communication ports and one Ethernet port.
 The serial ports allow communication using DNP3, Modbus, BSAP, and ROC protocols.
+The